ginizer/uni-works/README.md

-This repository contains a collection of projects, assignments, and notes completed during my studies in Mathematics and Data Analysis.
-It includes solutions to coursework as well as larger projects focused on machine learning, data analysis, statistics, applied mathematics, and programming.
+This repository is a curated collection of my projects, assignments, and coursework completed during my studies in **Mathematics and Data Analysis**.
+It includes both practical exercises and larger, more in-depth projects.

-Technologies Used:
+## 🛠 Technologies and Tools Used

-- Python, R
+- **Programming languages**: Python, R, MATLAB
-- Matlab
+- **Libraries**: pandas, NumPy, scikit-learn, matplotlib, ggplot2
+- **Environments**: Jupyter Notebook, RStudio, MATLAB
-- Latex for reports and presentation
+- **Documentation**: LaTeX (for reports and presentations)